|

 Orwell Haven, Suffolk, They were supported

-welcomed by the Earl of Norfolk, Thomas de Brotherton and many
+welcomed by the Earl of Norfolk, Thomas de Brotherton as well as many

 of the people of England.
 On November